Posted on 4. May 2023 by Jan Bunk

 Click the "Save" button at the bottom right to add the new countries.

-Click "Edit release" at the top right.
+Click "Edit release" on the latest release.

 You might still see a warning that your app can't be published yet and that the app uses native code.
 You can ignore both of them.